 It is believed that the first settler came to Ísafjörður in the 9th century, and the place was a former church site and a trading post for foreign merchants from the 16th century.
 The town received 360° renovation but still holds true to its small town core.
 But if you wish to explore the ancient aspect of the town, you must visit Eyri.

 GPS Coordinates: 66°04'29.6"N 23°07'30.4"W

-The town is full of life and guarantees an upbeat exposure to Icelandic nature and small town vibes of the country.
-You will find cozy cafes, museums, and natural splendours that will keep you on your toes throughout, especially during unfriendly weather!
+The town is full of life and guarantees an upbeat exposure to Icelandic nature and the small-town vibes of the country.
+You will find cozy cafes, museums, and natural splendors that will keep you on your toes throughout, especially during unfriendly weather!

 Driving from Reykjavik to Isafjordur takes about 5-6 hours, depending on the stops you make.
 A non-stop drive is not recommended because there is so much to see!